KILTprotocol/kilt-indexer/README.md

 **You only need to define one environment variable to run this project, namely `RPC_ENDPOINTS`**

 By default, it will be assumed that the production **KILT Blockchain, _Spiritnet_,** will be indexed.

-Please assign a _Spiritnet_ endpoint node to `RPC_ENDPOINTS`.
+Please, assign a _Spiritnet_ endpoint node to `RPC_ENDPOINTS`.
-You can find some them on [our documentation](https://docs.kilt.io/docs/develop/chain/deployments).
+You can find some of them on [our documentation](https://docs.kilt.io/docs/develop/chain/deployments).

 There are default values for all other the environment variables.
 You can use other values by assigning them inside an `.env`-file.